maxaeon/EQ-bench/README.md

 Status: *early scaffold* (v0.0.1) - layout may change

 ## 1  Project Snapshot
-SERA-X is an open benchmark for evaluating emotional intelligence in AI systems.
-This repository collects design documents and sample datasets.
+SERA-X is intended to be a living collaborative benchmark for evaluating emotional intelligence in AI systems.
+This repository collects design documents and sample datasets as they become available.
 Visitors can use the issue templates **Add a Source** and **Add a Construct** to automatically append references and constructs to the datasets `data/literature.json` and `data/construct_submissions.json`.
 For guidance, see [docs/persisting_constructs.md](docs/persisting_constructs.md) and the [Research Hub Contribution Guide](docs/quick_github_guide.md).

 | Project Attribute | Short description |
 |-------------------------|---------------------|